IBSim/VirtualLab/docs/source/examples/X-ray_imaging.rst

     :class: Note

     The current example uses a single mesh made from a single material.
 The step up to multiple materials however, is slightly more complicated.
-We will be covering a multi-material example in the next section.
+We will be covering a multi-material example in the `example 3 <Xray_Example3>`_.

     However, due to limited development time/resources.
 In the current version of VirtualLab the use of multiple materials is only supported by using mesh regions in salome .med mesh files.